 This Webisode.
 Monk evens out a couple of blood vials, so the doctor is telling an elderly couple, "Mr. and Mrs. Grubermen, your blood tests are back. [to the wife] You're pregnant.
 [She is startled; the doctor turns to her husband] And so are you."

 In "Mr. Monk Fights City Hall," the entire scene with the "Hot Dog Czar" runs on funny.
 Like their utter disregard of common sense food safety.
-Also, while being questioned, George Gionopolis has chest pains and looks like he's about to have a heart attack, and apparently his doctors can't figure out what causes these to happen three times a week (Monk is surprised).
+Also, while being questioned, George Gionopolis has chest pains and looks and sounds like he's about to have a heart attack, and apparently his doctors can't figure out what causes these to happen three times a week (Monk is surprised).
 Also, in their all "meat" hot dogs, they use "meat" (note: they are required by law to put the word in quotes).

 Later, Monk runs into one of the vendors they meet at the warehouse manning a stand in a park when buying a hot dog for Maria Schecter.
 He pays for it, and then tells said vendor that it's been a real "pleasure" meeting him again.